Charities & Philanthropy

-A number of members of Wedlake Bell are charity trustees themselves, and thereby able to provide invaluable first hand insight into the concerns and aspirations of voluntary sector organisations.
+Several members of Wedlake Bell are charity trustees themselves, and thereby able to provide invaluable first hand insight into the concerns and aspirations of voluntary sector organisations.

 Our charity work is not limited to the Private Client team.
-As a firm, we work closely together across all departments to provide comprehensive and holistic advice to charity clients.
-Our banking, property, pensions, corporate and financial services, data protection, intellectual property and employment teams also regularly advise charities on a wide range of matters.
+As a firm, we work closely across all departments to provide comprehensive and holistic advice to charity and philanthropy clients.
+Our banking, insolvency, property, pensions, corporate and financial services, data protection, intellectual property and employment teams all regularly advise charities on a wide range of matters.
 We also coordinate advice with foreign lawyers where an international element is involved.